Detecting and characterizing phase transitions in active matter using entropy: Vicsek model

 The entropy contributions obtained from the three CFs, along with the OP, are shown in Fig.~\ref{fig:hex vs rho} for varying densities at constant noise amplitude, and in Fig.~\ref{fig:hex vs eta} for varying noise amplitudes at constant density.
 The OP increases with increasing density, as more and more particles are located within the interaction radius.
 The OP decreases with increasing noise amplitude, as particle orientations become less and less correlated.
 These are the expected trends, in line with the common view of the order-disorder transition in the Vicsek model as arising from a competition between mutual alignment and noise.
 To establish the existence of a phase transition and characterize it (\eg whether it is first- or second-order) requires more than these monotone trends in the OP.
 One should demonstrate numerically the existence, in the thermodynamic limit, of a critical noise $\eta_c (\rho)$ and critical density $\rho_c (\eta)$ such that for $\eta > \eta_c$ or $\rho < \rho_c$ the OP vanishes.
 The order of the transition can be inferred from the presence or absence of a jump in the OP, the extraction of critical exponents~\cite{vicsek1995model}, or Binder cumulants~\cite{gregoire2004onset}.
 Indeed, there is still uncertainty concerning the order of the transition in the Vicsek model depending on the implementation details (\eg intrinsic vs.\ extrinsic noise)~\cite{vicsek1995model,gregoire2004onset,chate2008modeling,vicsek2012collective}.

 The excess entropy contributions give a richer account of the transition.
 They provide an alternative point of view concerning the interplay between positional and orientational DOFs.
 Consider the dependence of entropy on density at fixed noise amplitude, Fig.~\ref{fig:hex vs rho}.
 Alignment reduces the entropy of the orientational DOF.
 At low densities, the alignment requires clustering, which reduces also the positional entropy.
 Thus stronger alignment and tighter clusters at low density make the entropy decrease with density.
 At high density, on the other hand, alignment no longer requires clustering, as every particle has many neighbors even in an ideal-gas distribution.
 The system can ``afford" a broad distribution of particle positions without affecting much the alignment, and the entropy increases with density.
 (Recall that Figs.~\ref{fig:hex vs rho} and~\ref{fig:hex vs eta} show the {\em excess} entropy over that of the ideal gas, which removes the trivial reduction in entropy due to the decreasing system size $L$.)
 Put together, these two trends lead to a well-defined critical density where the slope of $h_{\rm ex}(\rho)$ changes sign.
 As seen in Fig.~\ref{fig:hex vs rho}, this point marks the transition much more sharply than the OP, especially for small system sizes.
 The minimum in $h_{\rm ex}(\rho)$ is clearly observed even for $N=100$ (not shown).
-The continuous entropy minimum, and its sharpening with increasing $N$ (not shown), support a second-order transition, at least within the range of parameters studied here.
+These transitions involve the formation of traveling bands~\cite{vicsek07model,ginelli2016}, appearing much more prominently for $N=10^4$ (not shown).
+In our simulations, the bands moved strictly perpendicular to the box boundaries, suggesting that they may have been boundary-related.
+Nevertheless, we find that the entropy is lower still for the small-but-dense clusters than for the traveling-bands phases; hence the steady rise of entropy with increasing $\eta$ in Fig.~\ref{fig:hex vs eta}.
+The continuous entropy minimum as a function of density, and its sharpening with increasing $N$ (not shown), support a second-order transition, at least within the range of parameters studied here.